SilverBC/Football-and-Basketball-Game-Analyzer/README.md

-# Game Analyzer: Unleashing the Power of AI in Sports Video Analysis
+# Sports Analyzer: The Machine Shall Judge You

 ## 🚀 Getting Started
 ### Instruction for those simply intested in downloading and running it